moxis/-That-s-what-she-said-Bot/README.md

-# -That-s-what-she-said-Bot
+# That's what she said!
-Telegram chat-bot that gets triggered and replies with 'that's what she said' on certain words
+Telegram chat-bot that gets triggered and replies with 'That's what she said!' using Naive Bayes Probability Theorem.
+Can be calibrated through chat commands as time goes.